 - You may have to use some level of elbow grease and make several attempts, but you will get the results

-With your excellent skills and creativity, you can add a new texture and drapes to your paint projects.
+Your excellent skills and creativity can add a new texture and drapes to your paint projects.

 Make sure you choose to pick the right products like the type of paint, paintbrush, and other materials.